-TMPM368FDFG has 3 priority level interrupt bits.
-The number of priority level interrupt bits is used for assigning a priority level in the interrupt priority registers and system handler priority registers.
+TMPM369FDFG/XBG have 3 priority level interrupt bits.
+The number of priority level interrupt bits is used for as-signing a priority level in the interrupt priority registers and system handler priority registers.

 2.3.3 SysTick

 The Cortex-M3 core has a SysTick timer which can generate SysTick exception.